Whoop 5.0, Whoop MG review after one month

 • Healthspan and Pace of Ageing: This is a significant new feature designed to help users understand the markers of ageing and the pace at which their body is ageing.
 It provides a “Whoop Age” and actionable advice on rest and recovery.
 Developed in collaboration with Dr. Eric Verdin of the Buck Institute for Research on Ageing.
 It distils nine key biomarkers, including time spent in specific heart rate zones, sleep consistency, VO2 max, and lean body mass (with a compatible smart scale), to calculate your physiological age and track your Pace of Ageing.
 It shows how specific behaviours influence your physiological ageing trajectory.
 It is available with the Peak and Life membership tiers.

 • Heart Screener with ECG Readings: Available on the Whoop MG hardware with the Life membership.
 It offers an on-demand ECG function.
 It is FDA-cleared and designed to help detect signs of Atrial Fibrillation (AFib).
 The MG will also passively look out for high, low, or irregular heart rates and rhythms.
 Readings are held in the Heart Screener section.
-This feature is medically regulated and has usage restrictions, including not intended for users with known arrhythmias other than AFib, those under 22, or those with cardiac pacemakers, ICDs, or other implanted electronic devices.
+This feature is medically regulated and has usage restrictions, including being intended for users without known arrhythmias other than AFib, those over 22, and those without cardiac pacemakers, ICDs, or other implanted electronic devices.
 It is not available in every region.

 • Irregular Heart Rhythm Notifications (IHRN): These form part of the medical-grade features.

 • AI Assistant / Daily Outlook: Whoop innovates with this feature.
-It helps users make sense of data and motivates them.
+It helps users make sense of data and motivates them to take action.
 The daily outlook explains the numbers and suggests what to focus on that day.
 It pulls scores, exercise recommendations, weather, performance goals, and healthspan insights to answer questions and provide prompts.
-It can suggest solutions like breathing exercises and responding to low readings for metrics like blood oxygen levels.
+It can suggest solutions, such as breathing exercises and responding to low readings for metrics like blood oxygen levels.

 • Step Counter: This device-specific feature is a new and more accurate algorithm for 5.0, and its contribution is quantified within the broader Healthspan context.